Frequently Asked Questions

 5. Is there an entrance exam required for admission?

-9th grade applicants for 2015-2016 consideration who have submitted their application by January 9, 2015 will automatically be signed up to take the EXPLORE placement test administered at CCHS on January 24, 2015 at 7:30 am.
+9th grade applicants for 2015-2016 consideration who have submitted their application by January 9, 2015 will automatically be signed up to take the High School Placement Test administered at CCHS on January 24, 2015 at 7:30 am.
 The Placement Test is mandatory to determine placement in high school courses and is required to complete the admissions application.

 6. What is CCHS looking for in a student?